 Our mission remains to improve women's health through research, training and education.
 Whilst 17 babies still die every day in the UK, largely unexplained, and 145 women a week die of gynaecological cancers, we still have a lot to do.

-Wellbeing of Women is committed to working for the long term benefits of women and their families.
+2014: We celebrated our 50th Anniversary and continue our work for the long term benefits of women and their families.